abidhasan03/abidhasan03.github.io/about.md

 I am a graduate student at **McGill University** pursuing an **MEng in Electrical Engineering** with a concentration in **Intelligent Systems**.

 My interests sit at the intersection of **machine learning research** and **applied AI engineering**.
-I enjoy building systems that combine sound experimentation with practical utility, especially in computer vision, multimodal learning, and scientific applications of ML.
+I am interested in developing machine learning systems and models, with a focus on computer vision, multimodal learning, and scientific applications of machine learning.

 ## Current focus